Astro-Eric/Astro-Eric.github.io/_pages/about.md

 I love classical music.
 My favorite piece is Op.53 by Frédéric Chopin, Polonaise in A Flat.
 My favorite composer is Ludwig van Beethoven.

-Phtographying is one of my hobbies.
+Photographying is one of my hobbies.
 I am particularly fond of shooting natural views.
 Check out some [here](https://astro-eric.github.io/photos/).